mesosphere-backup/software-architecture/README.md

 Let's set up some continuous integration for this application!
 What we're going to do is set up a Jenkins build using the new [Pipeline](https://jenkins.io/doc/pipeline/) functionality that's part of Jenkins 2.0.
 This build will build the container and push it to Docker Hub for us.

 1. A core part of Pipeline is allowing you to script your builds and check these in with your code.
 The very first thing we'll do is create a `Jenkinsfile` in the root of your repository.
-Paste the following into it.
-Replace the userName at the top with your GitHub username
+Paste the following into it. **Replace the userName at the top with your GitHub username**:

 ```
 def userName = "ssk2"